Scared of Sanctions: Finland Must Compensate Rosatom for Losses from Halting the Hanhikivi NPP Construction

-Finland must legally compensate Rosatom for the losses incurred as a result of terminating the contract for the construction of the Hanhikivi nuclear power plant, according to Alexey Likhachev, Director General of the state corporation.
+Finland must legally compensate Rosatom for the losses incurred as a result of terminating the contract for the construction of the Hanhikivi nuclear power plant.
+This was announced by the Director General of the State Corporation, Alexey Likhachev.

 The only country that demonstratively refused to cooperate with us (Rosatom) is Finland.
 This is the well-known Hanhikivi project.
-Finnish businesses lacked the courage to defend this project during the years of sanctions pressure.
+Finnish business did not have the courage to defend this project during the years of sanctions pressure.

 Likhachev characterized the Finnish side's decision as politicized and noted that it is extremely difficult to comment on it from the point of view of common sense.